-MoManufacturingWINs is a statewide training network announced in September 2012 that is connecting Missourians with the training they need to work for modern manufacturers.
+MoManufacturingWINs was a statewide training network announced in September 2012 that connected Missourians with the training they needed to work for modern manufacturers.

-A nine-member consortium of public two-year colleges–listed below–is collaborating to implement a rigorous certification training model endorsed by the National Association of Manufacturers (NAM).
+A nine-member consortium of public two-year colleges–listed below–collaborated to implement a rigorous certification training model endorsed by the National Association of Manufacturers (NAM).

-The program enables students to earn industry-recognized credentials that validate students’ mastery of skills in specific areas of manufacturing.
+The program enabled students to earn industry-recognized credentials that validated students’ mastery of skills in specific areas of manufacturing.

-The Missouri Community College Association acts as program coordinator for MoManufacturingWINs, while St. Louis Community College acts as lead member.
-Read the Technical Proposal for details.
+The Missouri Community College Association acted as program coordinator for MoManufacturingWINs, while St. Louis Community College acted as lead member.

 MoManufacturingWINs training programs in five career pathways: